fbpx

 Makar Sankranti

-A festival to mark the coming of spring, Makar Sankranti is observed by Hindus across India on January 14th.
+Hindus across India observe a festival to mark the coming of spring, Makar Sankranti, on January 14th.

-There are monthly holidays in India to commemorate the movement of the sun from constellation to constellation.
+There are monthly holidays in India to commemorate the sun’s movement from constellation to constellation.
 This holiday recognizes the transition into Capricorn and honors Surya, the sun god.
-Communities celebrate differently depending on their region.
+Communities celebrate differently depending on their location.

 Three Kings Day

-Three Kings Day, which is also known as the Epiphany or Theophany, is the day the Three Kings (also known as the three wise men) first saw the baby Jesus, January 6th.
+Three Kings Day, also known as the Epiphany or Theophany, is the day the Three Kings (the Three Wise Men) first saw the baby Jesus on January 6th.

 It is at the end of the Twelve Days of Christmas.
 There are some variations of this holiday in other areas around the world.
-In Spanish-speaking Catholic countries, it’s often a day for gift giving.
+In Spanish-speaking Catholic countries, it’s often a day for gift-giving and eating delicious king cake.